SparkJiao/SparkJiao.github.io/_pages/about.md

 ## News

+04/01/2024: Our survey and the integrated LLM contamination detection tool is released.
+Check the [paper](https://arxiv.org/abs/2404.00699) and [Github repository](https://github.com/ntunlp/LLMSanitize).

 03/14/2024: Two papers are accepted by NAACL 2024.

 10/08/2023: Our survey is accepted by Findings of EMNLP 2023.